 According to the coalition, the greatest fear expressed by researchers working to find a cure for Usher Syndrome is not that they will fail to find treatments.
 They are confident that they will.
 It’s that they will fail to get them through clinical trials because they are not connected with enough Usher families.
 Building the Usher Syndrome Registry is a crucial step towards resolving this problem.
 If you would like to Join the Registry please click here.

-A- Z of Causes and Conditions associated with deafblindness
+External Links to A- Z of Causes and Conditions associated with deafblindness

 Congenital Rubella syndrome

 Cornelia de Lange syndrome (CdLs)

 Craniosynostosis (Aipert, Crouzon and Pfeiffer)